jlapierre/2048tris/README.md

 - static tiles with like values can merge iff the relative lower tile is in a completed row

 Todo:
-- add end screen instead of exiting the programs
+- add end screen instead of exiting the program
-- factor out merge logic (double one and clear the other) into a helper
+- factor out merge logic (double one cell and clear the other) into a helper
 - blocks in active piece randomly disappearing/not rendering
-- player suggestion: smaller board size
+- player suggestion: smaller board size (perhaps configurable by the player)